soulsoft/umob/README.md

 5. **Redux Thunk & Logger Middleware**: Middleware enabling asynchronous actions and providing enhanced debugging capabilities.

-6. **React Native Maps**: Integrated for displaying data on an interactive map interface, allowing users to explore geographical information.
+6. **React Native Maps**: Integrated for displaying providers data on map interface, allowing users to explore geographical information of all providers.

 7. **React Native Async Storage / AsyncStorage**: Utilized for storing data locally on the device, ensuring persistence of user preferences and application state.